SebastienDuruz/Eve-Intel-Checker/README.md

 A compact desktop tool for filtering relevant messages across Intel chat channels.

-**Please note: The screenshots on this page are outdated and should be updated.
-As a result, they are no longer considered contractual.**

 ## Supported Platforms
 - Windows 10 / 11
 - MacOS Intel / ARM (Manual building required)